 What is a Project?

-The Project Management Book of Knowledge (PMBOK) Guide 6th Edition defines a project as a temporary endeavor undertaken to create a unique product, service, or result.
+The Project Management Book of Knowledge (PMBOK) Guide 6th Edition defines a project as a temporary endeavor which is undertaken to create a unique product, service, or result.

 They have a defined beginning and end date and are completed to meet strategic business objectives.

 Because projects are unique endeavors, the processes, schedules, and budgets are often unpredictable.
-Project teams are assembled for the duration of the project and then disbanded when the objectives have been completed.
+Project teams are assembled for the project’s duration and then disbanded when the objectives have been completed.

 What are Operations?

 Unlike projects, operations are the ongoing, repetitive activities that allow an organization to sustain its core business on a day-to-day basis.
-Operations involve executing standardized processes and procedures to maintain the status quo.
+They involve executing standardized processes and procedures to maintain the status quo.

 For example, a company’s accounting, production, marketing, and customer service departments perform essential operational activities.
 These processes are permanent rather than temporary, and they produce consistent results or services.